- What is Glaucon’s challenge?

 Thrasymachus portrays justice as a fraud.
-It either functions to enable the strong to exploit the weak or it is something that is venerated by the weak and foolish and ignored by the strong and clever.1
+It is either imposed by the strong on the weak or it is a constraint that the weak respect that the strong ignore.

 Glaucon, by contrast, describes justice as a reasonable looking deal.
 People found it impossible to get along without rules, so they made some rules, and that’s what we call justice.

 Those two stories look quite different to me.
 But Plato treats them as being the same thing.
 Why?

 August said that both emphasize how doing the just thing can involve acting against your own interests.
 Sean added that both Thrasymachus and Glaucon agree that the ideal is to be unjust while everyone else is just.
 Justice is something you would not care about if you could get away with it.

 I think that all these remarks correctly characterize the way the characters in the book see things.
 That said, I still think there is an important difference between Glaucon and Thrasymachus.
 Suppose you came to this book as a basically good person.
 If you were convinced by Thrasymachus, you should be convinced that you were mistaken and what you thought was a basically good life actually doesn’t make any sense.
 If you were convinced by Glaucon, you would also conclude that you were mistaken about what justice is really like.
 But I don’t see how coming to that conclusion would obviously lead you to reject justice altogether.
 You can still see the rules as good and worthy of your compliance even if they aren’t the way you thought they were.